akuzko/re-use-form/README.md

 `useForm` hook returns object with following properties:

+- `useConfig` - helper hook used to declare dynamic form configuration that depends on dynamic values (external variables or form's input values).
 - `$(name)`, `input(name)` - returns a set of properties for input with a given name. `name` is a dot-separated string, i.e. `'foo.bar'` (for `bar` property nested in object under `foo`), or `'foos.1'` (value at index 1 of `foos` array),